codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/static_pages.rst

 match, and calls the appropriate controller and method, possibly with arguments.

-More information about routing can be found in the URI Routing :doc:`documentation </incoming/routing>`.
+More information about routing can be found in the :doc:`../incoming/routing`.

 Here, the second rule in the ``$routes`` object matches GET request to the URI path ``/pages`` maps the ``index()`` method of the ``Pages`` class.